aaronmancha/RedditBacon/README.md

 * [Conclusion](#Conclusion)

 ## Background
      Frigyes Karinthy introduced the concept of 'six degrees of separation' in a short story in 1929.
-The idea proposes that any given person can be connected with any other given person by a chain of familiarity that is comprised of no more than 6 individuals.
+The idea proposes that any given person can be connected with any other person by a chain of familiarity that is comprised of no more than 6 individuals.
 The concept later found colloquial implementation as a game called "Six Degrees of Kevin Bacon" in which participants attempt to connect actor Kevin Bacon with any other actor by films the actors have mutually appeared in.

      Small-world networks serve as an intuitively useful mathematical model for these chains of interconnectivity.